Skip to main content

 Three paths: employer, Covered California, direct carrier

-- Covered California:the state's ACA marketplace.
+• Covered California:the state's ACA marketplace.
 Income-based subsidies (premium tax credits) reduce the cost significantly for many households.
-A family of four earning $80,000 a year often pays $0 to $300 a month after subsidy for a Silver plan (illustrative).
+With the enhanced premium tax credits expired as of December 31, 2025, the benchmark contribution rose: a family of four earning $80,000 a year now typically pays roughly $550 or more a month after subsidy for a Silver plan (illustrative).
 Open enrollment runs November to January, with special enrollment available year-round for qualifying life events.

-- Direct carrier (off-marketplace): the same insurance companies (Anthem, Blue Shield, Kaiser, Health Net, Molina) sell plans directly outside Covered California.
-No subsidies available here, so this path is mostly for households above the subsidy income cutoff (roughly $300,000 a year for a household of four).
+• Direct carrier (off-marketplace): the same insurance companies (Anthem, Blue Shield, Kaiser, Health Net, Molina) sell plans directly outside Covered California.
+No subsidies available here, so this path is mostly for households above the subsidy income cutoff.
+For 2026 the 400% federal poverty level subsidy cliff is back, so the cutoff is roughly $128,600 a year for a household of four (above that, no premium tax credit).

 Most Vietnamese-American Westminster households we work with land on Covered California.
-The subsidies are real, the enrollment process is bilingual through certified enrollers, and the carrier networks include Vietnamese-speaking doctors in OC.
+As a Covered California Certified Insurance Agent, QualitySpace can help you enroll directly in subsidized marketplace plans at no extra cost to you.
+The subsidies are real, the enrollment process is bilingual, and the carrier networks include Vietnamese-speaking doctors in OC.

 The four metal tiers